chauff/cse1500-web-transcripts/Assignment-2.md

 node app.js 3000
 ```

-or start the server via VSC's Debug panel - a configuration file `launch.json` will be created with configurable parameters.

 Here, `3000` is the port number, you can safely use integers above 1024.
 Just make sure that no other application binds to the same port.
 Then, open your browser and use the following URLs (change the port number if you used a different one):

 - http://localhost:3000/game.html